grafana/tempo/docs/sources/tempo/operations/architecture.md

                                       / <bloom_n>
 ```

-While a trace is considered live, additional spans can be added.
-A live, or active, trace is a trace that hasn't received a new batch of spans in more than a configured amount of time (default 10 seconds, set by `ingester.trace_idle_period`).
-After 10 seconds (or the configured amount of time), the trace is flushed to disk and appended to the WAL.
-When Tempo receives a new batch, a new live trace is created in memory.

 ## Query Frontend

 The Query Frontend is responsible for sharding the search space for an incoming query.